How to Mine Dogecoin - Ultimate Guide 2021 | Cryptogeek

 If you decide to build your own rig for mining, then you have several options for mining software.
 As i mentioned, CPU mining is not worth it, so I’ll talk about GPU mining.
 While you have two options, Nvidia or AMD, the actual list of choices is much larger.
 Both team green and team red have multiple excellent GPUs that you can use for mining.
 You have a couple of options for the mining software, but the one you’ll use will depend on the GPU you have installed.
 For the first time miners, I would recommend going for EasyMiner as it is one of the most-user friendly options.
 As an alternative, you have CGminer or CuraMinder, developed to work optimally with Nvidia GPUs.

 For the ASIC miner, you can still use EasyMiner as an excellent mining software for beginners.
 Among the others, you have CGminer and MultiMiner.

-This is an important question, and the answer is yes and no. Let me explain.
+This is an important question, and the answer is yes.
+At least, nowadays.
+Let me explain.

 If you want to exchange Dogecoin to any other cryptocurrency, you can do it at Changelly PRO in a few clicks!
 Changelly PRO is a cryptocurrency exchange launched this year by the development team that created the Changelly instant exchange in 2015.
 More than 80 trading pairs are represented on the exchange.
 Notable features include competitive commissions and support for margin trading.

-Dogecoin mining is not very popular, but there are still some users that do it.
+For years, Dogecoin mining was not that popular, however, the times have changed.
 If you haven’t mine Dogecoin before, you should follow this guide and get into the game.
-Keep in mind that even though mining Dogecoin is a lot less difficult than Bitcoin, the reward combined with the coin’s price makes it almost non-profitable.
-That means that if you are looking to make money off mining, Dogecoin is not the right cryptocurrency for it.
+Keep in mind that even though mining Dogecoin is a lot less difficult than Bitcoin, the reward combined with the coin’s price makes it less profitable.
+However, the real profit depends on your hardware, software, electricity costs, and the way you take care of your rig and mining environment.